-The criminal and civil appellate jurisdiction of the Supreme Court of AJ&K is regulated by sub-section (11) of section 42 of the AJ&K Interim Constitution Act, 1974 under which appeal lies to the Supreme Court from any judgment, decree, final order or sentence of the High Court of Azad Jammu and Kashmir.
-Similarly an appeal also lies to the Supreme Court from the order passed by the Shariat Court of Azad Jammu and Kashmir under Islamic Penal Laws Act, Shariat Court Act and other Islamic Penal Laws.
-In the cases where sub-section (11) of section 42 is not attracted, the appeal lies to the Supreme Court against any judgment decree order or sentence of the High Court, if the Supreme Court grants leave to appeal.
-Similarly an appeal lies to the Supreme Court from the judgment, decree, order or sentence of an administrative Court or Tribunal under subsection (3) of section 47 of the Interim Constitution Act, if the case involves a substantial question of law of public importance and Supreme Court grants leave to appeal.
+The criminal and civil appellate jurisdiction of the Supreme Court of AJ&K is regulated by Article 42 (11) of the AJ&K Interim Constitution, 1974, under which appeal lies to the Supreme Court from any judgment, decree, final order or sentence of the High Court of Azad Jammu and Kashmir.
+Appeal also lies to the Supreme Court from the order passed by the Shariat Court of Azad Jammu and Kashmir under Islamic Penal Laws Act, Shariat Court Act and other Islamic Penal Laws.
+In the cases where Article 42(11) is not attracted, the appeal lies to the Supreme Court against any judgment decree order or sentence of the High Court, if the Supreme Court grants leave to appeal.
+Similarly an appeal lies to the Supreme Court from the judgment, decree, order or sentence of an administrative Court or Tribunal under Article 47(3) of the Interim Constitution, if the case involves a substantial question of law of public importance and Supreme Court grants leave to appeal.
+The appellate powers of the Supreme Court of Azad Jammu and Kashmir are identical and at par with the powers of the Supreme Court of Pakistan.

-There is no provision in the AJ&K Interim Constitution Act, 1974, like Article 184(3) of the Constitution of Islamic Republic of Pakistan, 1973 vesting original jurisdiction in the Supreme Court of Pakistan.
+There is no provision in the AJ&K Interim Constitution Act, 1974, like Article 184(3) of the Constitution of Islamic Republic of Pakistan, 1973, vesting original jurisdiction in the Supreme Court of Pakistan.
 The Supreme Court of Azad Jammu and Kashmir is only the Appellate Court as the Board of Judicial Advisors and Judicial Board used to be.
 It cannot entertain any direct petition nor can issue any order except in an appeal.
-The only original jurisdiction it has is the advisory jurisdiction under section 46-A of the Interim Constitution Act.
-The appellate powers of the Supreme Court of Azad Jammu and Kashmir are identical and at par with the powers of the Supreme Court of Pakistan.
+It has original jurisdiction under the Constitution in two eventualities, i.e., advisory jurisdiction under section 46-A and Contempt of Court jurisdiction under Article 45, of the Interim Constitution.

-Under the Constitution of Pakistan 1973, the Supreme Court of Pakistan is not bound to consult any authority in making rules regulating its practice and procedure, while the Supreme Court of Azad Jammu and Kashmir cannot make the rules without the consultation of the Council.
+Under the Constitution of Pakistan 1973, the Supreme Court of Pakistan is not bound to consult any authority in making rules regulating its practice and procedure, while the Supreme Court of Azad Jammu and Kashmir cannot make the rules without the consultation of the Government.